 Using the road as an analogy for life in Cairo, Cairo Drive explores the unique personality of Egyptians as they go about their daily struggle of simply moving about the city.
 The film introduces its audience to the contrast between residents of the massive city, from different walks of life and displays how those differences are often erased when they have to share Cairo’s congested roads.

 This Mother’s Day, to honor all of the amazing women and mothers in our lives, we are showcasing some of the best short films that highlight Arab American women making an impact, all directed by women!
 Whether standing up for their beliefs, finding their voice or changing the course of history (literally!), these Arab Americans make us proud by sharing their strength, multifaceted lives and passion with the world.

 All films in Arabic with English subtitles.

-Directors Darine Hotait (Like Salt) and Suha Araj (Pioneer High) will appear for a post-film talkback!
+Directors Darine Hotait (Like Salt) and Suha Araj (Pioneer High) appeared for a post-film talkback!

 Arab World Shorts Program